aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-media-files/audio-frame/_index.md

 3. Access the [slideshow transitions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/BaseSlide#getSlideShowTransition--) for the slide.
 4. Extract the sound in byte data.

-This code in Javascript shows you how to extract the audio used in a slide:
+This code in JavaScript shows you how to extract the audio used in a slide:

 ```javascript
 // Instantiates a Presentation class that represents a presentation file